CSC207-UofT/207-course-notes/12-design-patterns.md

 ## 12.1 What is a Design Pattern?

-**Design patterns** are descriptions of popular solutions to commonly experienced programming problems.
+**Design patterns** are descriptions of popular solutions to commonly-experienced programming problems.
 If a less convenient solution has been implemented instead, we call that an **anti-pattern**.
-If code displays an **anti-pattern** you can improve the design of the code by refactoring to implement the design pattern instead.
+If code displays an anti-pattern, you can improve the design of the code by refactoring to implement a design pattern instead.

 These patterns describe the structure of the code rather than the details.
 They are a means of communicating design ideas.